seanmavley/psiyavula/README.txt

 To run this repo locally, please follow the steps below:

 1. Clone this repository
 2. You must have Python, Pyramid, and BeautifulSoup installed.
-Or in the parent directory of this repo, type ``sudo pip install -r requirements.txt``
-3. In parent directory of this repo, type, ``python manage.py runserver``
+3. In parent directory of this repo, type, 'pserve develepment.ini' to kick the development server into action
 4. Visit localhost:6543 in your browser to see home page appear
 5. Follow on screen steps to proceed.

 Running Tests
 =============
 I haven't succeeded with testing yet.
-I find their documentation not straightforward, and approach to testing unintuitive, at least, so far.
+I find Pyramid's documentation not straightforward on testing, and their approach to testing unintuitive, at least, so far.
+I'm still learning.

 Current Features
 ================